librill/Data403Project2/README.md

 -   svc.Rmd is fitting/evaluation of SVC on training data

-TODO: there will be another file that shows performance on validation set

-TODO: there will be another file that shows performance on test set

-(still trying to figure out best way to organize this)
+-   TODO: selection.Rmd is evaluation of models on validation and testing sets

+-   TODO: fairness.Rmd is evaluation of model on fairness